huridocs/uwazi/README.md

 Before anything else you will need to install the application dependencies:

 - **NodeJs >= 18.16.1** For ease of update, use nvm: https://github.com/creationix/nvm.
-- **ElasticSearch 7.17.6** https://www.elastic.co/downloads/past-releases/elasticsearch-7-17-6 Please note that ElasticSearch requires java.
+- **ElasticSearch 7.17.6** https://www.elastic.co/downloads/past-releases/elasticsearch-7-17-6 Please note that ElasticSearch requires Java.
 Follow the instructions to install the package manually, you also probably need to disable ml module in the ElasticSearch config file:
   `xpack.ml.enabled: false`
 - **ICU Analysis Plugin (recommended)** [installation](https://www.elastic.co/guide/en/elasticsearch/plugins/current/analysis-icu.html#analysis-icu) Adds support for number sorting in texts and solves other language sorting nuances.
 This option is activated by setting the env var USE_ELASTIC_ICU=true before running the server (defaults to false/unset).
 - **MongoDB 4.2** https://docs.mongodb.com/v4.2/installation/ .
-If you have a previous version installed, please follow instructions on how to [upgrade here](https://docs.mongodb.com/manual/release-notes/4.2-upgrade-standalone/).
+If you have a previous version installed, please follow the instructions on how to [upgrade here](https://docs.mongodb.com/manual/release-notes/4.2-upgrade-standalone/).
 The new mongosh dependency needs to be added [installation](https://www.mongodb.com/docs/mongodb-shell/).
 - **Yarn** https://yarnpkg.com/en/docs/install.
-- **pdftotext (Poppler)** tested to work on version 0.86 but its recommended to use the latest available for your platform https://poppler.freedesktop.org/.
+- **pdftotext (Poppler)** tested to work on version 0.86 but it's recommended to use the latest available for your platform https://poppler.freedesktop.org/.
 Make sure to **install libjpeg-dev** if you build from source.

 # Production